Dronworks/MicroservicesLearinig/docker commands.md

 - docker **build . -f [docker file name] -t name** - will build using non default docker file name

 ### Docker image actual size
-docker **system df** - this will show the actual size, because same layeres are reused and dont spend more size.
+- docker **system df** - this will show the actual size, because same layeres are reused and dont spend more size.
+- docker **system df -v** - this will show the actual size per image.